Home > About Us

 The HARMONY Alliance is a public-private European Network of Excellence, established in January 2017.

-Our mission is to unlock and spread valuable knowledge on hematologic malignancies (blood cancers) among a large number of stakeholders, with the goal to harness and mine Big Data to speed up the development of improved treatments for patients and more efficient treatment strategies.
+Our mission is to unlock and spread valuable knowledge on hematologic malignancies (blood cancers) among a large number of stakeholders, with the goal to harness and mine Big Data to speed up the development of improved treatments for patients and more effective treatment strategies.

 Blood cancers, or hematologic cancers, account for about 40% of cancer cases in children and about one third of cancer deaths.
-Important blood cancers are leukemia, lymphoma and myeloma.
+Important blood cancers are leukemia, lymphoma, and myeloma.
 The cancers affect the production and function of various blood cells.
 There is a need for improved treatments for blood cancers.
 Individual cancers usually need specific therapies.
 Bone marrow transplant is still a common option, as are chemotherapy and radiation therapy.
 As many blood cancers are rare and healthcare practice varies across Europe, a lack of data on relevant outcomes represents a challenge for clinicians, researchers, and other decision-makers like regulators and HTA bodies, resulting in limitations for patient access to the best healthcare.
 The HARMONY Alliance aims to use "Big Data and Big Data analytics" to deliver information that will help to improve the care of patients with these diseases.

 For blood cancers, BigData means gathering into one single database clinical, genetic and molecular information on patients and diseases which is currently maintained in a number of individual databases from clinical trials and registries in different countries.
 The HARMONY Alliance is orchestrating the consolidation of all databases into one common platform.
 This will harness the enormous potential of BigData and BigData analytics to deliver insights into how the care of patients with blood cancers can be improved.